Khao Sok National Park Travel Guide: All You Need To Know, 2025

 The top thing to do in Khao Sok National Park, and what the park is most famous for, is an overnight stay in a floating bungalow on Cheow Lan Lake.

-The most common way to organize your overnight trip to the lake is to book it with your accommodation in Khao Sok.
+The most common way to organize your overnight trip to the lake is to book it online (there’s lots of multi-day trips and even day trips organized from places like Krabi, Phuket, Khao Lak or Surat Thani) or organize it with your hotel in Khao Sok.

 2. Observe wildlife on a Night Jungle Safari